 Wrongful death claims can also seek financial compensation for loss of companionship and consortium, loss of guidance and training, and loss of household services.

-Wrongful death claims in California may be brought if the death was caused by a wrongful act or negligence of another party.
+Wrongful death claims in California may be brought if the death was caused by a wrongful act or the negligence of another party.
 Negligence means that the other party knew a condition or event was unsafe, had responsibility to ensure that it was safe, had enough time to make it safe, and did not.